GSNCodes/A_Star_Visualizer/README.md

 # A_Star_Visualizer
-Visualizing the working of A* algorithm using PyGame
+Visualizing the working of A* path finding algorithm using PyGame